|

 For rolling:

-In a separate bowl, combine the flour, whole wheat flour, baking powder, cinnamon, and salt; mix well.
+• In a separate bowl, combine the flour, baking powder, cinnamon, and salt; mix well.

-Gradually add the flour mixture into the banana mixture and mix until just blended.
+• Gradually add the flour mixture to the banana mixture and mix until just blended.

 Leave a Reply